patprem/Incremental-Learning-for-Image-Classifiication/README.md

 </p>

  **Final Year Project @ Monash University**
-<p><li>Incremental Deep Learning for Image Classification’ is a continual-learning problem in various classification fields where many of the image classification datasets, such as Facial expression recognition and brain tumor radio-genomic classification datasets, available in the field are of smaller size and this makes the training of a neural network more difficult.</li>
+<p><li>'Incremental Deep Learning for Image Classification’ is a continual-learning problem in various classification fields where many of the image classification datasets, such as Facial expression recognition and brain tumor radio-genomic classification datasets, available in the field are of smaller size and this makes the training of a neural network more difficult.</li>
 <li>Developing a deep learning algorithm to apply an incremental learning model or approach to this dataset where the knowledge learned from training one dataset is transferred to another dataset.
 Implemented using PyTorch and a high-end GPU.</li></p>

 <p align = "center">